 DocumentationCreditApplicationCancellationRequest

-The applicant submits the message to the issuer in order to set forth the request of canceling the documentary credit.
-The message is then forwarded by the issuer to the advising bank for notification.
+The applicant submits the message to the issuing bank in order to set forth the request of canceling the documentary credit.
+The message is then forwarded by the issuing bank to the advising bank for notification.

 DocumentationCreditApplicationCancellationAdvice

 The DocumentationCreditApplicationCancellationAdvice message is sent by the advising bank to the beneficiary to notify that the applicant has requested cancellation of the documentary credit.